Carolina Rig | When to Use it and Why

 Why the Carolina Rig Appeals to Fish

-Fish typically feed for two reasons; aggression and opportunity (Hungry).
-In an aggressive feeding mode fish will strike at almost any potential meal, and even threats when tending a spawning bed.
-After striking they will mouth the bait, determine if it is a suitable meal and either swallow or spit it out.
+Fish typically feed for two reasons: aggression and opportunity (Hungry).
+In an aggressive feeding mode, fish will strike at almost any potential meal and even threaten when tending a spawning bed.
+After striking, they will mouth the bait, determine if it is a suitable meal, and either swallow or spit it out.
 Opportunity feeding is more common and is as much a reflex as it is a thought process.
-Fish are simply seeing a possible food source and taking advantage of the chance to feed as it is presented.
-Fish in this mode are less likely to chase a potential meal or exert too much energy in its pursuit.
+Fish see a possible food source and take advantage of the chance to feed as it is presented.
+Fish in this mode are less likely to chase a potential meal or exert too much energy in their pursuit.

-The Carolina rig appeals to fish in either mode.
-If a fish is in the aggressive mode, the circular motion will grab its attention and entice a strike.
-When targeting opportunistic feeders, it allows you to drop the lure as close as possible so they can take advantage without traveling too far to do so.
+The Carolina rig appeals to fish in either situation.
+If a fish is aggressive, the circular motion grabs its attention and entices a strike.
+When targeting opportunistic feeders, you can drop the lure as close as possible so they can take advantage without traveling too far.

 Shop Salty Scales

-There are anglers who always have a Carolina rig ready, using it whenever nothing else seems to work.
-While it is true some anglers enjoy success almost every time they tie it on there are times when the Carolina really shines.
-Let look at when they may be.
+Some anglers always have a Carolina rig ready, using it whenever nothing else seems to work.
+While it is true that some anglers enjoy success almost every time they tie it on, there are times when the Carolina shines.
+Let's examine when this rig is most optimal.

-1. Coldwater – winter, and spring, when the water temperature is lower, is the perfect time to fish this rig.
-Fish are in deeper, warmer water and often a little lethargic.
-You need to get deep, offer them exactly what they are looking for and convince them the meal is worth the effort.
+1. Coldwater – winter and spring, when the water temperature is lower, are the perfect times to fish this rig.
+Fish are in more profound, warmer water and often a little lethargic.
+It would help if you got deep, offering them precisely what they are looking for and convincing them the meal is worth the effort.

-2. Windy, cloudy days – surface action is almost zero and fish are holding to not only the bottom but also structure.
+2. On windy, cloudy days, surface action is almost zero, and fish hold to the bottom and structure.
 Once again, the Carolina rig allows you to get deep, even penetrating the cover.

-3. Open water – many anglers opt for spinners, surface lure or other fast-moving options when fishing open water.
-They know that they need to find the fish and will be covering a lot of water doing so and the idea of using a heavy bottom rig seems too time-consuming.
+3. Open water – many anglers opt for spinners, surface lures, or other fast-moving options when fishing open water.
+They know that they need to find the fish and will be covering a lot of water, and the idea of using a heavy bottom rig seems too time-consuming.
 But the Carolina rig is different.
 It allows for the use of heavy lead, so it sinks quicker.
-Due to how it is tied it can be retrieved much faster than other bottom rigs allowing you to cover more area and presenting it to more fish.
-Plus, it is perfect for targeting potential hides such as long points, rock pile or isolated brush piles.
+Due to how it is tied, it can be retrieved much faster than other bottom rigs, allowing you to cover more area and present it to more fish.
+It also targets potential hides such as long points, rock piles, or isolated brush piles.

 One of the reasons some anglers look past the Carolina rig is because it is best when worked SLOW.
 Crawling the bait and long pauses.
-This can be hard for the guy that wants to cover the most water in the shortest amount of time.
+It can be challenging for the guy who wants to cover the most water in the shortest amount of time.
 However, if you are patient and stick with it, you are almost always guaranteed to catch fish.

 Conclusion

-Hopefully, the little bit of knowledge we have shared will allow you to determine when the Carolina rig might be the best option and use it more effectively.
-In the end, the goal is to catch more fish and there is definitely a time when nothing beats the Carolina rig in doing just that.
+The little knowledge we have shared will allow you to determine when the Carolina rig might be the best option and use it more effectively.
+Ultimately, the goal is to catch more fish, and there is a time when nothing beats the Carolina rig.

-Here is a good video demonstration on how to rig the Carolina rig for bass, it's a little older video but we show you how to rig it and then we show you that it produces fish right from the bank.
+Here is a good video demonstration on how to rig the Carolina rig for bass; it's a little older video, but we show you how to provide it, and then we show you that it produces fish right from the bank.

 Like this article?
 Show your support by purchasing a Salty Scales Performance shirt